Unnecessary and Beautiful

 If you're thinking 'I love me a bit of wall jewellery, and the warm fuzzy feeling that I get when reclaiming the past', then read on.

-There's a kind of clock that was widespread in the early/ mid 1900’s.
-That clock was the electric clock.
-These clocks didn’t keep track of time themselves, and listened to a central clock and was able to ensure that all the clocks in a large school/factory/station were all in perfect synchrony (Figure 1).
+There was a kind of clock that was widespread in the early to mid 1900s: the electric clock.
+These clocks didn't keep track of time themselves.
+Instead, they listened to a central master clock, keeping every timepiece in a large school, factory, or station in perfect synchrony (Figure 1).

 Then the quartz clock came along.
 The quartz clock was cheap and accurate and its inexpensive mechanism made it a massive success.
 This made the electric clock far less commonplace.